mukunda-/steamidparser/README.md

 SteamID Parser
 ===

-This is a simple PHP library to parse and format Steam IDs.
+This is a simple library for PHP and JavaScript to parse and format Steam IDs.

 Compatible with 32-bit PHP builds.

-Usage example:
+PHP usage example:

     require_once 'lib/steamid.php';